Path-Goal Theory of Leadership: How Leaders Clear the Path to Performance

 For organizations investing in leadership capability, this theory supports:

-Within leadership development contexts, the Path-Goal Theory of Leadership provides a practical framework for helping leaders adjust their behavior to different team and task demands.
+Within leadership development contexts, the Path-Goal Theory provides a practical framework for helping leaders adjust their behavior to different team and task demands.

 A Final Thought